-- Remember that candidates are assessed at the level of an Australian graduate entry registered nurse - Use the entire two (2) minute reading time to read the candidate station instructions thoroughly and carefully - Be prepared interact with Manikins, and/or Simulated Patients in the examination process and make sure they treat them as they would real patients/people - · Listen carefully and adhere to all instructions provided, and - Not just focus on the completing a task alone, but also consider the clinical scenario as a whole.
+- Remember that candidates are assessed at the level of an Australian graduate entry midwife - Use the entire two (2) minute reading time to thoroughly and carefully read the candidate station instructions - Be prepared interact with Manikins, and/or Simulated Patients in the examination process and make sure they treat them as they would real women, babies or people

+• Listen carefully and adhere to all instructions provided, and Not just focus on the completing a task alone, but also consider the clinical scenario as a whole.

-RN OSCE Candidate Rules
+Midwifery OSCE Candidate Rules

-Candidates must follow the RN OSCE Candidate Rules before, during and after the examination.
-A breach of these RN OSCE Candidate Rules is misconduct.
-In the event Ahpra and/or the Board determines a candidate has breached RN OSCE Candidate Rules, candidates may face disciplinary action in accordance with the IQNM assessment process misconduct policy.
+Candidates must follow the midwifery OSCE Candidate Rules before, during and after the examination.
+A breach of these midwifery OSCE Candidate Rules is misconduct.
+In the event Ahpra and/or the Board determines a candidate has breached these terms and conditions, candidates may face disciplinary action in accordance with the IQNM assessment process misconduct policy.